Are you thinking of adding a thermostat to a wall heater? Well, you’ve come to the right place.

 But convenience is not the only reason you want to install a thermostat higher up on the wall.
 Inaccurate room temperature readings are another factor to consider when installing a smart thermostat for your wall-mounted gas heater.

-Since hot air rises and cool air sinks, the lower part of the room is also cooler.
+Since hot air rises and cool air sinks, the lower part of the room is also the cooler.
 If you want your thermostat to function properly or if you want it to read the accurate room temperature, you should place it as high as your chest or neck.

 It’s also worth noting to check if your thermostat is compatible with your wall heater before proceeding with the installation.